 While a Geopark must demonstrate geological heritage of international significance, this alone is not enough to be a Geopark.
 Their purpose is to explore, develop and celebrate the links between its geological heritage and all other aspects of the area’s natural and cultural heritages.
 It is about reconnecting human society to the planet and to celebrate how our Earth, and its 4,600-million-year long history, has shaped every aspect of our lives and our societies.

 “A Geopark is NOT a geological park” – Guy Martini, President, Global Geoparks Council of UNESCO.

-The meaning of the ‘geo’ in Geopark is best described by studying its etymology.
-It is derived from the Ancient Greek (γῆ) meaning “the earth; the land; mother earth (‘gaia’); native land; and country”.
+The meaning of the ‘geo’ in Geopark is derived from its original Ancient Greek meaning: “the earth; the land; mother earth (‘gaia’); native land; and country”.

 The following provides an overview of the typical components of a Geopark:

 Where can I find out more?

 Information on Geoparks throughout the world can be found here:

 Arran Geopark is part of a network of Scottish Geoparks: